dsagman/picat/readme.md

 b=4;A=5. % A is bound to 5. because b!=4 and ';' means 'or'.

-NoJavaVariableNamesHere=true. % OK, but this is not normal Picat style, but you do you however you want.
+NoJavScriptVariableNamesHere=true. % OK, but this is not normal Picat style, but you do you however you want.
 ```

 ### Multidimensional Lists and Arrays